 Other excellent sites where you can learn more about Native Americans in Georgia include the Track Rock Gap Archeological Site in Blairsville, the Funk Heritage Center at Reinhardt University in Waleska, and the Chieftains Museum/Major Ridge Home in Rome.

 Brasstown Bald is Georgia’s highest mountain, towering at 4,784 feet above sea level.
-It’s also arguably the best place in the state to get a view of fall colors at their most radiant.
+It’s also arguably the best place in the state to get a view of fall colors in the North Georgia Mountains at their most radiant.

 Known to the Cherokee people as Enotah, the site’s current name comes from a misunderstanding of the Cherokee word “Itse’yĭ” (New Green Place), which settlers mistook for “Ûňtsaiyĭ” (Brass).